davidalexisnyt/Making-Things-Arduino-Workshop/docs/workshop/Making-Things-with-Arduino-Workshop.md

 #### Refactor Using PWM

 Ok, so our proximity alert / parking assistant / personal space violation detector project works nicely!
-But the code can be cleaner, while adding the cool capabilities, like pulsing instead of flashing, fading in and out, varying brightness, and any color you can imagine.
+But the code can be cleaner, while adding the cool capabilities, like pulsing or fading the LEDs instead of flashing, or varying brightness.

 How?
 We can use a technique called pulse width modulation ([PWM](https://www.arduino.cc/en/Tutorial/PWM)).
 This technique basically allows a digital device (like an LED) that only knows about ON/OFF to behave like if it handles a range of values like an analog device.
 Essentially, we can vary the brightness of an LED by rapidly turning it on and off so that the total time that it is on in a given second (for example) varies.
 If the average time the LED is *on* is low, the there is collectively less light being emitted, and we perceive the LED as being dim.
 As the average amount time the LED spends being *on* gets longer, we perceive the LED as being brighter.
 You can read more about PWM on your own later, but it can also be used to vary the speed of motors.